 11. Grill Cover – When you are done cleaning, throw on the grill cover so that the grill doesn’t get soaked by the rain!
 You don’t want your grill to rust.
 You want it to last as long as possible.

-Anything we left out?
+Anything that is essential in your household?
 Let us know in the comments.